 - Prescribing the wrong medication during pregnancy and labor

-- The doctor failing to monitor the infant for distress, including fetal heartbeat
+- The doctor failed to monitor the infant for distress, including fetal heartbeat

 Healthcare professionals should be constantly aware of the baby’s growth and position throughout the last trimester of the pregnancy when it is most important.
 Medical negligence can encompass a wide range of decisions including the doctor not performing the correct tests, not foreseeing birth defects or problems with a baby’s health, or not informing the parents of a condition which is called wrongful birth.

-Get help from an experienced medical malpractice attorney as soon after you become aware of the injury.
+Get help from an experienced medical malpractice attorney as soon as you become aware of the injury.
 Call the Spector Injury & Accident Lawyers today!